Home - Soup and Stew - Tuscan Tomato Basil Soup (Pappa al Pomodoro)

 This post may contain affiliate links.
 Please read my disclosure policy.

-This recipe for rustic, homemade Tuscan tomato soup (pappa al pomodoro) is incredibly simple, calling for just a handful of basic ingredients: fresh ripe tomatoes, fresh basil, and crusty bread.
-It’s a classic Italian tomato-basil soup thickened with bread, rather than milk, cream or Parmesan.
+Tomatoes are the star ingredient in homemade pappa al pomodoro, a Tuscan-style tomato bread soup.
+This rustic soup is incredibly simple, calling for just a handful of basic ingredients: fresh ripe tomatoes, fresh basil, and crusty bread.
+It’s a classic Italian tomato puree thickened with bread, rather than milk, cream or cheese.

 Fresh tomatoes, garlic, and basil come together in this rustic, comforting homemade tomato basil soup, made thick and creamy with pureed breadcrumbs.
 Learn how to make rustic and delicious Pappa al Pomodoro with this basic recipe.